seraph776/seraph776/README.md

 # Hello there 👋!

 **I am Seraph, a _code blooded_ Python programmer and Web Developer.**
-Welcome to my GitHub, here you will find my projects, blog posts, and collaborations on open source projects.
+Welcome to my GitHub, here you will find my projects, and collaborations on open source projects.

 _You can find me or contact me through these networks:_